-Together's mission is to prevent and end homelessness in the Omaha and surrounding communities.
+Together's mission is to prevent and end hunger and homelessness in the Omaha and surrounding communities.

 This is done through strategic partnerships and collaborations with other nonprofit organizations, government, businesses and caring individuals.
 Together's core values of hope, dignity, compassion, excellence, and diversity is the guiding force in how the organization leads and serves those who need Together most.